 I’d tell you that no matter how much hypnobirthing and envisioning you do before the birth… your birth may take a turn of it’s own.
 I’d really try and make you believe that you better be ready to accept that if a c-section is needed, it really is not the end of the world and you and your baby will not have any less of a bond.
 In fact, you’ll thrive.

-I’d tell you that formula isn’t the devil.
+I’d tell you that formula isn’t as bad as you think.
 It saves many babies lives, and many Mothers sanity.
 And both of those are just as important as the other.
 Yes, science has proven that breastmilk is the best food for babies, and I’m not saying it’s not, I’m saying that if breastfeeding is so hard for you that you cannot cope with day to day life, then DO NOT feel guilty for giving your baby formula.
 You should rather, feel PROUD that you are making an educated and informed choice as your baby’s Mother, and that’s nobody else’s business but yours.
-So well done on easing your baby’s tummy trouble’s and preventing yourself from landing up in a mental asylum.

 I would also tell you that while you are pregnant, it would be an AMAZING idea to find a lactation consultant you are comfortable with and to have a session, even before your baby arrives.
 So that you know what the terms like let down, hind milk, engorgement, etc mean.
 So that you fully understand what it means to breastfeed your baby and you understand how often that will happen during the first few weeks, and that it’s all actually normal.

 Oh and on that note of night time feeds.
-I know you really believe your husband can do it.
+I know you really believe your partner can do it.
 And the truth is, yes he can.
 Whether it’s expressed breastmilk or formula.
-But just know that when you hear your babies cry in the darkness of the night, and your husband takes 1 full minute longer than you do to make the bottle, your soul will actually shrivel up and die listening to your baby cry and you’ll be awake anyway and probably shout at your husband for taking too long and not caring for your baby as much as you do.
+But just know that when you hear your babies cry in the darkness of the night, and your partner takes one full minute longer than you do to make the bottle, your soul will actually shrivel up and die listening to your baby cry and you’ll be awake anyway and probably shout at your partner for taking too long and not caring for your baby as much as you do.
 Then you’ll feed baby anyway.
 Just so you know ;)

 Pregnant Mama – you are a woman.
 You were biologically designed to create, birth and raise your baby – and with that comes INTUITION.
 Society may try and make you believe that you need to read all the books, do all the courses, follow all the influencers and do it like they do, but that’s not true.
 You have EVERYTHING you need inside of you to be the best Mom to your baby, you just need to trust yourself, pick up those shoulders, stand up straight and believe you can do it.